enewhuis/liquibook/README_ORDER_ENTRY.md

 Display information about existing orders

 Parameters:
-* * this optional first parameter requests a more verbose display.
+* * this optional first parameter (a single asterisk(*)) requests a more verbose display.
 * order_id or symbol or ALL.
   * One of these must appear.
-  * See the **Order Identity** section above for a description of the ways in which order ID cam be expressed.
+  * See the **Order Identity** section above for a description of the ways in which order ID can be expressed.
+  * A symbol will display all orders related to a specific symbol.
   * The literal word ALL will display information about all known symbols.

 ### FILE or F